Rutvik1803/teamcollab-frontend/README.md

 ## 📄 License

-This project is created for demonstration purposes.
+This project is created for demonstration purposes only.
 All rights reserved.

 ---